Ruan-Klopper/Noki-AI-AIServer/noki-ai-engine/README.md

 ## 📝 License

-This project is part of the Noki AI platform.
-See the main repository for licensing information.
+Private - Ruan Klopper
+This project is private and proprietary.
+All rights reserved.